nemski/nemski.github.com/_posts/2016-11-05-docker-in-production.markdown

 > Docker applications should be run in auto-scaling groups.
 (Note: We’re not fully there yet).
 > Whenever an instance is crashed, it’s automatically replaced within 5 minutes.
 No manual action required.
 Self healing.

 Ok now I understand why the author is upset.
-This is a good lesson to learn, something to be trialled out not used in production for 12 different applications before finding out.
+This is a good lesson to learn, something to be tried out, not used in production for 12 different applications before finding out.

 > The orchestration systems to achieve that currently do not exist.
 (That’s where Nomad/Mesos/Kubernetes will eventually come in, there are not good enough in their present state).